-Why and How to Create a Self-Introduction Video for Teaching OnlineBy Krzl Light Nunes
+Why and How to Create a Self-Introduction Video for Teaching OnlineBy Krzl Light Nuñes

 As a freelance online English tutor, either on a teacher marketplace platform or running your own business, you may ask yourself, “How can I catch the eye of potential online English students?”
-Aside from having a professional headshot or a catchy description on your profile, you can also stand out from a sea of online teachers with a well-crafted introduction video for teaching online.
+Aside from having a professional headshot or a catchy description on your profile, you can stand out from the sea of online teachers with a well-crafted introduction video for teaching English online.
 This short video is a chance to present yourself to students in a personal way and show them what you have to offer as a teacher.

 If you haven’t got an intro video yet, fret not!
 We’ll tell you more about this marketing tool and how you can create your own – even if you’re not tech-savvy.